Haivision/srt-rfc/draft-sharabayko-srt.md

 KM State: 32 bits.
 : Key Material State of the peer:

+NOTE: In the descriptions below, "peer" refers to the remote SRT side sending the KM response, and "agent" refers to the local side interpreting the KM response.

 - 0: unsecured (the peer will encrypt the payload, while the agent has not declared any encryption),
-- 3: no secret (the peer does not have a key to decrypt the incoming payload),
+- 3: no secret (the peer does not have the key to decrypt the incoming payload),
-- 4: bad secret (the peer has a wrong key and can't decrypt the incoming payload),
+- 4: bad secret (the peer has the wrong key and can't decrypt the incoming payload),
 - 5: bad crypto mode (the peer expects to use a different cryptographic mode).
 Since protocol v1.6.

-Here "peer" indicates the remove SRT side sending the KM response, and "agent" means the local side interpreting the KM response.

 #### Stream ID Extension Message {#sec-hsext-streamid}